What Is General Liability Insurance in New Jersey?

 New Jersey businesses facing higher liability exposure operate where accidents happen easily.
 These include:

-• Construction and trades: Roofing crews on Newark multi-family buildings risk dropping materials onto pedestrians, plumbers flood Princeton basements during installations and electricians rewiring Hoboken brownstones can spark fires in outdated structures.
+• Construction and trades: Roofing crews on Newark multi-family buildings can drop materials onto pedestrians.
+Plumbers flood Princeton basements during installations.
+Electricians rewiring Hoboken brownstones can spark fires in outdated structures.

 • Food service: Route 22 diners deal with slip-and-fall claims during breakfast rushes.
-North Jersey pizzerias navigate delivery accidents and burn injuries, while Bergen County bagel shops field food poisoning allegations.
+North Jersey pizzerias handle delivery accidents and burn injuries.
+Bergen County bagel shops field food poisoning allegations.

 • Retail and hospitality: Red Bank boutiques see shoppers trip over displays.
-Wildwood shore motels field pool injuries and bed bug claims, and Asbury Park bars get pulled into assault lawsuits from patron altercations.
+Wildwood shore motels field pool injuries and bed bug claims.
+Asbury Park bars get pulled into assault lawsuits from patron altercations.

-• Professional services: Parsippany marketing firms can be sued when a campaign allegedly tanks a pharma client's revenue.
-Jersey City IT contractors risk liability for deleted financial data, and consultants get named in lawsuits over failed product launches.
+• Professional services: Parsippany marketing firms get sued when a campaign allegedly tanks a pharma client's revenue.
+Jersey City IT contractors are liable for deleted financial data.
+Consultants get named in lawsuits over failed product launches.

 • Personal services: Cherry Hill salons handle claims for chemical burns from hair and skin treatments.
-Montclair fitness studios get sued over injuries from high-intensity classes, and Toms River pet groomers deal with grooming cuts or escaped animals.
+Montclair fitness studios get sued over injuries from high-intensity classes.
+Toms River pet groomers deal with grooming cuts or escaped animals.

 Learn if you need it: Do I Need General Liability Insurance?